j-sea/state-machine/README.md

 - Only one state is active at a time.
 - They take care of themselves and only themselves.

 These points are important for separating code concerns which will save time and headaches in the future for you and your teammates.
-It also has the added benefit of reducing the amount of merge conflicts you have to resolve when using a version control like Git, especially if you separate the states into different files.
+It also has the added benefit of reducing the amount of merge conflicts you have to resolve when using a version control like Git, moreso if you separate the states into different files.

 For more information about separation of code concerns, check out these extremely-well-designed and free video explanations from Coursera on [Loose Coupling & High Cohesion \[6m 36s\]](https://www.coursera.org/lecture/object-oriented-design/1-3-1-coupling-and-cohesion-q8wGt) and [Separation of Concerns \[9m 05s\]](https://www.coursera.org/lecture/object-oriented-design/1-3-2-separation-of-concerns-nBqPZ).
 (When they talk about "Classes", imagine them as like the Constructor Functions we learned about.)
 I highly recommend these videos.
 This is something I was required to learn when I took Computer Science in college, but it wasn't explained as well as these 16 minutes explained it.